-The Peterborough Drug Strategy (PDS) was born in 2009, by four partnering organizations: Peterborough Public Health, PARN – Your Community AIDS Resource Network, Four Counties Addiction Service Team, and Peterborough Police Service.
-These organizations were united in their view that collaboration around how addiction is addressed in our community is crucial to supporting the needs of individuals who use substances as well as their families and support people.
+The Peterborough Drug Strategy (PDS) was born in 2009 by four partnering organizations: Peterborough Public Health, PARN – Your Community AIDS Resource Network, Four Counties Addiction Service Team, and Peterborough Police Service.
+These organizations were united in their view that collaboration around how substance use is addressed in our community is crucial to supporting the needs of individuals who use substances as well as their families and support people.

-A comprehensive, well-balanced approach requires 4 pillars: prevention, harm reduction, treatment, and enforcement.
-Organizations and strategies representing these pillars work together with community members towards the goal of a safe, strong, and healthy city and county.
+A comprehensive, well-balanced approach requires four pillars: prevention, harm reduction, treatment, and enforcement.
+Organizations and strategies representing these pillars work together with community members towards the goal of a safe, strong, and healthy City and County.

-A drug strategy as an approach allows us to create a made-in Peterborough strategy, based on our community’s needs, in order to reduce the harms associated with substance use – on individuals, families, and communities.
-Our comprehensive drug strategy was completed in 2012 and includes recommendations for action and identifies pathways to improve prevention, harm reduction, treatment and enforcement efforts in the community.
+A drug strategy as an approach allows us to create a made-in-Peterborough strategy, based on our community’s needs, in order to reduce the harms associated with substance use on individuals, families, and communities.

 The Peterborough Drug Strategy builds on existing expertise and personal experiences in Peterborough, while also incorporating best practices, research, and lessons learned from other cities in Canada and internationally.
 The strategy includes representation from all groups and addresses both legal and illegal drugs.